LifeBogger presents the Full Story of a football Legend best known by the Nickname; ‘El Mimo’.

 The analysis of Thierry Henry’s Bio involves his life story before fame, family life and many OFF and ON-Pitch little-known facts about him.
-So without further ado, let’s Begin.
+So, without further ado, let’s Begin.

 Thierry Henry Childhood Story – Early Years and Family Background:

-Both parents were migrants.
-His father, Antoine, is from Guadeloupe (La Désirade island), and his mother, Maryse, is from Martinique.
+On the other hand, Thierry Henry’s mother, Maryse, is from Martinique.
 Both came to France to better their lives.

-Henry’s family lived in a small apartment and the living conditions were not very supportive, but Antoine encouraged Henry to play sports and invest his energy into athletics.
+Henry’s family lived in a small apartment, and the living conditions were not very supportive, but Antoine encouraged Henry to play sports and invest his energy into athletics.

 It was soon quite evident that Henry was a way better soccer player than the other children of his age.
 He started playing for the junior team of Les Ulis and Palaiseau.